3 Days In Rome | A Perfect Family Itinerary In Italy

 Best Time To Visit Rome With Kids

-Rome is worth visiting at any time of the year, but you may wish to avoid the crowds or be assured of warmer weather, especially when travelling with kids.
+Rome is worth visiting any time of the year, but you may wish to avoid the crowds or be assured of warmer weather, especially when travelling with kids.
 Here are our thoughts to help you choose the best time to suit you.

 Spring (mid-April to June) and Autumn (September to October) are the best times to visit Rome for mild and comfortable weather.
-These seasons are ideal for exploring Rome’s outdoor attractions, avoiding the intense heat summer and winter’s chill.
+These seasons are ideal for exploring Rome’s outdoor attractions, avoiding the intense heat of summer and winter’s chill.
 You’ll also find that the city tends to be less crowded during these months compared to the peak tourist season in Summer.
 This will allow you a more relaxed family experience while having more availability for tickets at the cities top attractions..

 FAQ Three Days In Rome With Kids